gschmutz/bigdata-spark-workshop/05a-spark-application-via-spark-connect/README.md

 ## Create the Spark Connect application

-First create a folder for the application script:
+In a terminal window, first create a folder for the application script:

 ```bash
 cd $DATAPLATFORM_HOME